iggredible/Learn-Vim/ch06_insert_mode.md

 Autocomplete is a vast topic in Vim.
 This is just the tip of the iceberg.
 To learn more, check out `:h ins-completion`.

-## Executing A Normal Mode Command
+## Executing a Normal Mode Command

 Did you know Vim can execute a normal mode command while in insert mode?